Tronikelis/xylene.nvim/README.md

 *For that one time where you need to explore your project's architecture*

-Wip file tree plugin inspired by oil.nvim and carbon.nvim
+Semi WIP file tree plugin inspired by oil.nvim and carbon.nvim

 ![image](https://github.com/user-attachments/assets/25a06234-67c3-479b-bb95-0a7348219bea)